10 Min Read

 My husband is withholding sex to punish me.
 He’s done this before when I don’t act like the way he says a wife should.
 It makes me angry and I’m beginning to hate him for it." -Erin

-Most often there will be signs, not always obvious ones, but signs nonetheless, that your spouse is intentionally withholding sex as opposed to just not being interested.
-Yet we must be careful about judging their intent as we usually can’t know for sure until they tell us.
+Most often there will be signs.
+They may not be obvious, but signs your spouse is intentionally withholding sex as opposed to just not being interested exist.
+But you need to be careful about judging their intent and becoming accusatory, because it can be difficult to know their motivation for sure until they tell us.

 Reasons Why Partners Withhold Sex

 For example, one man I counseled was very unhappy that his wife wasn’t willing to have sex more frequently.
-After years of asking for more and getting no change from her he got so fed up that he started turning her down on the rare occasions when she was interested.
+After years of asking for more and getting no change from her, he got so fed up that he started turning her down on the rare occasions when she was interested.

 I resent my husband for calling me fat and I’ve been withholding sex ever since.
 Why would I want him to see me naked if he thinks I’m ugly?
 I’m so hurt.
 He’s gained weight too and I don’t say anything about it.
 I know he wants to have sex but I have no desire when he keeps saying I need to lose weight and compares me to other women.
 I feel so rejected.
-He’s killed my self esteem." -Teresa
+He’s killed my self-esteem." -Teresa

 Sadly, withholding sex in a relationship is most often done as a form of punishment, to exercise power, or manipulate a partner.
-It’s a passive aggressive approach that doesn’t produce positive results, but nevertheless is a not so uncommon response.
+It’s a passive aggressive approach that usually doesn’t produce positive results, but nevertheless is a not so uncommon response.